stravalib/stravalib/docs/index.md

 `Client` class that supports:

 * Authenticating with stravalib
-* Accessing and downloading strava activity, club and profile data
+* Accessing and downloading Strava activity, club and profile data
 * Making changes to account activities

 It also provides support for working with date/time/temporal attributes